-Join Diane Burns for an in-depth discussion in this video Creating animated ads: Periodic elements, part of Creating Animations with Adobe InDesign CC.
+Join Diane Burns for an in-depth discussion in this video Creating animated ads: Periodic elements, part of InDesign: Creating Animations.

 - When advertising leaps off the printed page and enters the world of digital publishing, animation can help you create engaging and memorable experiences for your advertising viewers.
 In this video, I'm gonna show you an example of animation that can be edited to your advertising.
 And hopefully, get some of your creative juices going.
 Let's take a look at this ad for a generic company that has, as part of its identity, something that can be rather mundane, the periodic table of elements.
 Let's see what a little animation can do for it.
 I'll show it to you in the Preview panel.